What is the Participation Rate?

-Participation rates are a component of the pricing model that insurance companies use to determine the amount of interest to credit on indexed annuities.
+Participation rates are a component of the pricing model that insurance companies use to determine the amount of interest to credit on fixed index annuities.
 Participation rates are defined in the contract and could be subject to revisions at the beginning of each new contract year.

 headshot of Thomas J. Brock, CFA, CPA